euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 6. Within the *Array*, select *Add new entry*.
 7. Select the green "PLUS" in the selected row.
 8. Double-click the *Value* column, and set the value depending on the anchor application.
-   * If the is device enrolled with the AirWatch Agent, use airwatch.
+   * If the is device enrolled with the AirWatch Agent/ Intelligent Hub, use airwatch.
-   * If the is device enrolled with the Workspace ONE app, use awws1enroll.
+   * If the is device enrolled with the Workspace ONE app, use awWorkspace ONEenroll.
 9. Save the file.

 ### Add an App Delegate to the Xamarin Project
-To complete integration of Xamarin and AirWatch SDK within your app use a custom Application Delegate.
+To complete integration of Xamarin and Workspace ONE SDK within your app use a custom Application Delegate.
 Create a class to act as an `AWSDKDelegate`, define the callback scheme within the class, and set the class to recognize when initialization is complete.

 1. Create a class to act as an `AWSDKDelegate` and to receive SDK callbacks.